NovataPrompts/facebookACT/README.md

 To use ACT as a standalone binary tool:

 1. Go to the ACT root directory
-2. From the command line, run `act_model.py -m boms/dellr740.yaml` which should run an existing specification for the Dell power edge server
+2. From the command line, run `uv run python -m act.act_model -m act/boms/dellr740.yaml` which should run an existing specification for the Dell power edge server
 3. This should export the results to a report yaml file where you can inspect the results

 For the full list of command line arguments, use `python -m act.act_model --help`.